daveminh/Chem456-2024F/docs/assignments.md

 A presentation that enables the team to earn an A or B will describe a clear contribution to science.
 To enable the team to earn an A, the presentation must have the polish of a conference presentation.
 Conference presentations are well-organized and smoothly delivered.
 Moreover, presenters are knowledgable about the background and are able to answer most questions intelligently.

-## Innovation Day

-For specifications of Innovation Day poster presentations, see the lecture slides from 11/16.

 ## Report

 The final report should capture the team's project work in the format of a scientific journal.
 Fortunately, the sections of the presentation reflect this format; as with the Biological Target presentation and report, the report is a written version of the presentation.
 You should address the same questions and present evidence in the text and in figures and tables.
 Unless approved for another journal, the document should be prepared for submission to the Journal of Chemical Information and Modelling according to [the journal's author guidelines](https://pubs.acs.org/page/jcisd8/submission/authors.html).
 It should be saved as a document suitable for submission to the journal.
 If there is a clear scientific contribution, the team may be encouraged to actually submit the paper for publication.